philipturner/home-built-stm/README.md

 Precautions:
 - I did not get training.
 - I did not get access to their system.
-- This is not an experience open to students in general.
+- This is not an experience open to university students.
+- All commentary is my own, and the lab owners do not corroborate that it is a correct description of their lab or what occurred on April 17.

 ## April 18, 2025